-In my last post, I covered the important topic of Data Access — determining who, why, and when of using data sources.
-In this blog post, I delve into its sibling and prerequisite, Data Classification, which designates the “what” of data, and explore best practices I recommend to our clients.
+In my last post, I covered the important topic of Data Access — determining who, why, and when to use data sources.
+In this blog post, I dig into Data Classification, which designates the “what” of data, and explore best practices I recommend to our clients.

 What is Data Classification